3.1 Tree Organs and Living Tissues

 Key Takeaways

-• Roots, trunks, branches, twigs, and leaves work as one connected system for support, transport, energy capture, and storage.
+• Roots, trunk, branches, twigs, buds, and leaves work as one connected system for support, transport, energy capture, and storage.

-• The cambium, phloem, xylem, buds, leaves, and fine roots are high-yield tissues because they explain growth and response.
+• Vascular cambium, phloem, xylem, buds, leaves, and fine roots are the high-yield tissues because they explain growth and response.

-• Exam scenarios often test whether a visible symptom can be traced back to the injured or stressed organ system.
+• Exam scenarios test whether a visible symptom traces back to an injured or stressed organ system, not just the part that looks bad.

 Read the tree as a connected living system

-A tree is a perennial woody plant with specialized organs.
-Roots anchor the plant, absorb water and minerals, store carbohydrates, and interact with soil organisms.
-Fine absorbing roots and root hairs are short-lived and sensitive to soil oxygen, compaction, moisture extremes, and disturbance.
-Large woody roots provide structure and storage but absorb less directly than fine roots.
+A tree is a perennial woody plant built from specialized organs.
+Roots anchor the plant, absorb water and mineral nutrients, store carbohydrates, and trade sugars with soil fungi (mycorrhizae).
+Fine absorbing roots and root hairs are short-lived (often weeks to months) and extremely sensitive to soil oxygen, compaction, drought, saturation, and disturbance.
+Large woody roots provide anchorage and storage but absorb comparatively little.

 The trunk is the main stem.
-It supports the crown and contains transport tissues.
-Xylem moves water and dissolved minerals upward and adds wood as the tree grows.
-Phloem carries sugars and signaling compounds from sources such as mature leaves toward sinks such as roots, buds, fruit, and developing tissues.
-The vascular cambium produces new xylem inward and new phloem outward, so cambial injury can interrupt growth and transport.
+Moving outward from the center you cross heartwood, sapwood, vascular cambium, phloem, and bark.
+Xylem (sapwood/wood) conducts water and dissolved minerals upward and forms the tree's structural wood.
+Phloem (inner bark) carries sugars and signaling compounds from sources such as mature leaves toward sinks such as roots, buds, fruit, and wounds.
+The vascular cambium is a thin living sheet that adds new xylem inward and new phloem outward, so cambial injury interrupts both growth and transport.

-Branches, twigs, buds, and leaves complete the crown system.
-Branches position leaves in light and distribute mechanical loads.
-Twigs carry buds, leaves, flowers, and fruit.
-Buds contain preformed shoots, leaves, or flowers depending on species and season.
-Leaves capture light, exchange gases, produce sugars through photosynthesis, and release water vapor through stomata.
+Branches, twigs, buds, and leaves complete the crown.
+Branches position leaves in light and distribute mechanical load to the trunk.
+Buds contain preformed shoots, leaves, or flowers.
+Leaves capture light, exchange gases, manufacture sugars, and release water vapor through stomata.

 Organ or tissueMain functionPractical arborist clue